 The usage of drones in open airport environments is regulated in a tight way.
 There are two leading regulators: the US FAA and EASA, which is the European equivalent.
 In addition, there is a variety of national authorities in Europe from which we need to get permission for unlocking the drone to enable it to fly in an airport environment.
 Our vision however is that in the future drones will inspect aircraft on such a regular basis that no additional permissions are needed.
 We hope to see unmanned and manned aircraft operate safely side by side one day.

-The Mainblades iPad application includes a dent & buckle reporting feature which provides a good overview of damages as well as their current status.
+The Mainblades Flight App for iPads includes a dent & buckle reporting feature which provides a good overview of damages as well as their current status.
 This way, the current manual paper-based process is transformed into an easy and intuitive on-site damage recording.

 The drone does not measure the depth of damages.
 However, the application allows the aircraft engineer to enter such details manually after the drone has finished mapping the entire aircraft.